philipegabriel12/projects/README.md

 * As a beginner, I would have to say that responsiveness of the webpage is a really difficult thing to master.
 This time, I didn't use media queries, because it didn't feel necessary.
 Anyway, this was easier because working with flexbox is so much better when you acquire experience.
 Nevertheless, I still have a bit of struggle within the design area, however, progress has been made.

 ### 3. AnimatedSidebar
 * Programming hits hard.
-I've made a rookie mistake in the layout which made it impossible to progress, since I would have to create the entire open sidebar with JS.
-It made me feel like a moron but at least I've got a lesson from that.
-Hopefully in the future I remember this one 💀
+I've made a rookie mistake in the layout which made it impossible to progress, since I would have to create the entire open sidebar with JS. 💀